Generic Name: conjugated estrogens/bazedoxifene (KON-joo-GAY-ted ES-troe-jenz/BA-ze-DOX-i-feen)

 - Duavee should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Duavee may cause harm to the fetus.
 Do not use Duavee if you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if Duavee is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Duavee.

 Possible side effects of Duavee: